MikeHorn-git/Kernel-Dev/README.md

 Rootkit samples.

 > [!Important]
-> This samples is for educational and research purposes only
+> These samples are for educational and research purposes only.

 * Kprobe-based hide LKM
 * Openrc persistence